1.2 Safeguarding children, young people and vulnerable

-- Working Together to Safeguard Children (under revision 2012)
+- Working Together to Safeguard Children (2018)

 - Framework for the Assessment of Children in Need and their Families (DoH 2000)

 - The Common Assessment Framework for Children and Young People: A Guide for Practitioners (CWDC 2010)

 - Statutory guidance on making arrangements to safeguard and promote the welfare of children under section 11 of the

-Children Act 2004 (HMG 2007)
+Children Act 2004 (HMG 2008)

-This policy was adopted at a meeting of
+This policy was adopted by

 (name of provider)

 Name of signatory